aske/cardano-transaction-lib/doc/plutip-testing.md

 newtype MoteT bracket test m a
 ```

+!!!!!!!

+testPlutipContracts $ do
+  test
+   ...
+  test
+   ...

+   2 brackets???? or 1 bracket?

+!!!!
 where
 * `bracket :: Type -> Type` is where brackets will be run (before/setup is `bracket r` and after/teardown is of type `r -> bracket Unit`),
-   * in our case it's `Aff` and is where the Plutip cluster startup/shutdown calls will be made for every `Bracket` from `Mote`
+   * in our case it's `Aff` and is where the CTL environment and Plutip cluster setup will happen,
-   * ...
-   * TODO !!! do nested groups result in nested plutip cluster startups/shutdowns?
+   * also environment setup and Plutip startup and teardown will happen once per `testPlutipContracts` call,
+   * this is due to how
 * `test :: Type` is a type of tests themselves,
    * in our case it's [`ContractTest`](../src/Internal/Test/ContractTest.hs), which in a nutshell describes a function from some wallet UTxO distribution to a `Contract r`
    * wallet UTxO distribution is the one that you need to pattern-match on when writing tests